This easy potato soup recipe has all the flavors of a loaded baked potato, but it’s ready in 15 minutes.

 Who doesn’t love a bowl of Cream of Potato Soup?
 All those carbs in a creamy broth.
 It makes me feel as warm and comforted as when I slip on my favorite grey wool socks.

 I especially love the versions of potato soup that are topped like a loaded baked potato.
 Cheese.
 Green onions.
 Sour cream.
 Bacon.

 But the thing is, baked potato soup usually starts with baked potatoes, like in this recipe.
 That means that the cooking time is as long it takes to bake a potato PLUS soup-cooking-time.
 You’re looking at a good hour.

 I wanted a quicker potato soup recipe.
 I tried a bunch of different techniques before getting this one down.
-The quickest tastiest thing I tried was to really finely chop the potatoes (a 1/4 inch dice) and then saute them a bit before simmering them in chicken broth.
+The quickest tastiest thing I tried was to really finely chop the potatoes (a 1/4 inch dice) and then sauté them a bit before simmering them in chicken broth.
 I do this is a wide 6 quart stock pot (like this) so that the potato chunks have space enough to get hot quickly and to heat through quickly.
 A big pot is key here.